check-spelling-sandbox/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

         `DROP SOURCE <source> CASCADE`.

-    Note that there is an important caveat: Kafka and single-output load generator sources will continue to export data to the the primary source collection until `force_source_table_syntax` is activated, in addition to any exports to tables.
+    Note that there is an important caveat: Kafka and single-output load generator sources will continue to export data to the primary source collection until `force_source_table_syntax` is activated, in addition to any exports to tables.
     The additional export can have adverse performance implications when using the `upsert` envelope, such as requiring more disk when there are two upsert exports instead of one.